 The most common types are osteoarthritis (OA), rheumatoid arthritis (RA), psoriatic arthritis (PsA), fibromyalgia, lupus, reactive arthritis and gout.
 All cause pain in different ways.

 In this form, the body’s own immune system attacks the joints and other organs by becoming overactive and affecting healthy tissue.
-RA primarily affects the synovium, the lining of the joints.
+RA primarily affects the lining of the joints known as the synovium.
 Over time, the persistent inflammation breaks down the joint and damages it permanently.
 Bones and ligaments, in addition to the synovium, can also be the source of pain in RA.

 Gout is a form of inflammatory arthritis but does not cause body-wide inflammation.
-Uric acid crystals that build up when your body produces too much uric acid or can’t get rid of the excess fast enough is what causes pain when the crystals form in your joints, resulting in extremely painful joint inflammation.
+Uric acid crystals that build up when your body produces too much uric acid, or can’t get rid of the excess fast enough, is what causes pain.
+This occurs when crystals form in your joints, resulting in extremely painful joint inflammation.
 Gout usually strikes in the large joint of the big toe, but can also affect other joints.
 With a flare-up, you can go to bed feeling fine and wake up with excruciating pain that makes it difficult to walk.

 This is another autoimmune inflammatory disease that attacks the body to cause inflammation and pain.
 PsA provides a triple dose of problems as it affects the joints, causing arthritis; the connective tissue where tendons or ligaments attach to bones, causing enthesitis; and the skin, causing psoriasis.

-Fibromyalgia is a central pain syndrome where the brain and spinal cord process pain signals different.
+Fibromyalgia is a central pain syndrome where the brain and spinal cord process pain signals differently.
 It is characterized by widespread pain that may come and go or be constant.
 In addition to pain, fibromyalgia patients may also have other symptoms such as fatigue, sleep problems, inability to concentrate and mood problems.
 Patients may also experience pain from a source, such as a slight touch, that doesn’t cause pain in other people.